ldsouza/ldsouza.github.io/_posts/2018-02-14-powerbi-add-a-date-table.md

 ```

 ![Image]({{ site.url }}/images/blog/powerbi-add-a-date-table/2.JPG)

+This excellent tip was posted by Power BI Community moderator Eric Zhang <a href="https://community.powerbi.com/t5/Desktop/Power-Query-M-version-of-CALENDARAUTO-DAX-function/td-p/53747">here</a>.

 If you have not added any other dataset or you have not designated a date column in one of your tables as a date, you may get this error message.
 You have to make sure you set the column to Date/Time.